- Benefits & Features

 What are your career goals?
 How has the Knight-Bagehot Fellowship affected these goals?
 How will an MBA help you achieve these goals?
 (500 words maximum)

-If you are a college senior or have worked full-time for fewer than six months, at least one, but preferably both, of your recommendations should be from a person who can comment on your managerial abilities.
+If you have worked full-time for fewer than six months, at least one, but preferably both, of your recommendations should be from a person who can comment on your managerial abilities.
 You may ask a summer employer or another person whom you feel can objectively assess your professional promise.
 The second recommendation may be from a college professor.
+If you are a college senior, we encourage you to apply for the Deferred Enrollment Program, which requires only one recommendation.

 Please note that Columbia Business School and several of our peer institutions use similar, if not identical, recommendation questions.
 This is an effort on our part to make the process easier for your recommenders.
 We expect that you, the applicant, will not participate in the drafting of these recommendations.
 Applications are not considered complete until all required information is submitted.
 This includes recommendations.